graphdr/r-matlab-toolbox/scripts/02_functions.md

 -   `sys` the result of the MATLAB `tf()` function
 -   `path` the relative path and filename to be written

-The `scripts/` directory should include this Rmd script and the m-file we just made.
+The `scripts/` directory should include this Rmd script.
+The `derived/` directory should have the m-file we just made.

-    scripts\
-      |-- your_filename.Rmd
-      `-- write_sys.m

 test the function
 -----------------

-I'll create a transfer function for a first-order system and include the new function call:
+I'll create a transfer function for a first-order system and include the new function call, writing the transfer function to the `results/` directory.

 ``` r
 m_script <- "% assign parameters